Nazghu-hunt/AnonyEvil-Roll-Tool/README.md

 Remember when you run this tools she will install all dependencies automatically, if you have any issue please install Manually.
 You will need Python3 and this modules install.
 I recommend you use command python3 -m venv venv  press enter, and source  venv/bin/activate before  use this tools.
 Enjoy!

+Use Wireshark to see process of these tools working.
+To Stop tools working you need use ctrl + c

 Compatible with All Systems.